zm69/odin_vulkan_triangle_example/README.md

 ## How to understand the code

 Start from main.odin file.
 The code there is very simple.
 It uses the code from the /engine folder.
 The source code in the /engine folder is divided into parts for easier learning and understanding.
-In a real engine, the code organization would be different.

 ## How to run the code